SAP Articles

 1. Underestimating Complexity

-• Define scope clearly to prevent unnecessary changes mid-project.
+• Define scope clearly – Don’t let requirements change mid-project.

-• Set realistic timelines—rushing leads to poor execution.
+• Set realistic timelines – Rushing leads to expensive fixes later.

 3. Insufficient Testing